MichaelAquilina/S4/README.rst

 Everytime you sync a version of a new file, you will now have the ability to easily rollback to any previous version.

-Please note that because this project is under heavy development you should expect incomplete features, lots of bugs and many breaking changes between commits.

 Requirements
 ------------